 The perfect solution to your current meeting management woes is out there.
 Meeting management software takes the frustration out of the meeting booking, and the handling process takes care of guests and delivers analytics to improve overall meeting room utilization.
 Often, just getting started is the hardest part.
-This buyer’s guide will help you make the critical decisions needed in the process of investing in a meeting management solution in eight.
+This buyer’s guide will help you make the critical decisions needed in the process of investing in a meeting management software in eight steps.

-We say it so often, it should be one of our taglines: without a meeting management solution, a one-hour meeting is never just a one-hour meeting.
+Without meeting management software, a one-hour meeting is never just a one-hour meeting.
 Meetings are a constant source of wasted resources and frustrated office workers.
 In fact, according to recent research, meetings are considered the No. 1 time-waster at the office.

 Despite meetings’ frustrating side effects, meeting frequency continues to increase year after year.
 It is abundantly clear that the business meetings are not going anywhere.
 But that does not mean office workers must accept the current situation.
 So, how does one solve the problem with meeting inefficiencies and squandered resources?